 Not true.
 HIPAA does not specify how often you should conduct an analysis.
 This depends on your organization’s circumstances.
 Some do them every year, while others wait two or three years.
 However, the Office of National Coordinator recommends once a year or as needed.
 For example, conduct risk analyses after your organization goes through a big change, as changes can introduce new vulnerabilities.

-There is only one way to conduct a risk analysis.
+There is only one way to conduct an analysis.

 There are many ways you can approach it.
 Health and Human Services Office for Civil Rights provides guidance on meeting the risk analysis requirement.
 The NIST Publication 800-30 is another useful guide.

-My practice meets the risk analysis requirement by installing a certified EHR/EMR.
+My practice meets the requirement by installing a certified EHR/EMR.

 This is a common mistake!
 You need to take all electronic protected health information into account, not just what’s in your electronic health record (EHR) or electronic medical record (EMR).
 EHR/EMR vendors are only responsible for the security of their own systems.
 They can’t help with security risks elsewhere.